Tharroe of Mykonos – Elegant hotel with a pool, jacuzzi, holistic spa, and archaeological ruins onsite, near Mykonos Town and Megali Ammos Beach.

 - Area: Tharroe of Mykonos sits on a hill above Megali Ammos Beach at the edge of Mykonos Town, about a 13 to 19-minute walk from the nightlife, dining, and shopping that has made Mykonos famous.
 The landmark Kato Mili windmills and the Old Port are accessible within a 17 or 19-minute walk, respectively.
 There is an unofficial bus stop in front of the hotel with buses headed toward Mykonos Town and Ornos passing by about every half hour or so.
 The official bus station at Fabrika is only a 13 minutes’ walk away, making it a breeze to reach the island’s best beaches, airport, and ferry port at Tourlos.

-- Handy To: Megali Ammos Beach (16-minute walk).
-Dining, nightlife, and shopping in the Chora (12 to 18-minute walk).
-The Windmills of Kato Mili/Little Venice (17-minute walk).
+- Handy to: Megali Ammos Beach.
+Dining, nightlife, and shopping in the Chora.
+The Windmills of Kato Mili/Little Venice.

 Tharroe of Mykonos – The Basics